Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 • Serving static files directly (HTML, CSS, JS)

-• Completely master the concept by implementing static middleware functions directly
+• Master the concepts completely by implementing the static middleware functionality yourself.

 Section 3.
-Express 101: Basics of Building a Web Server
+Express 101: Fundamentals of Building a Web Server

 • Utilizing Static Middleware